DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_distribution_platforms.md

 **Characteristics**
 Issuu can be found at [http://www.issuu.com](http://www.issuu.com).

-* It offers many options to publish and distribute works: in-screen reading with flippable pages, downloadable files, embedding of the readable format on your own website.
+* It offers many options to publish and distribute works: in-screen reading with flippable pages, downloadable files, embedding of the readable format on your own website
-* It is used for books, brochures, magazines, etc.
+* It is used for books, brochures, magazines, etc
-* Because it is possible to upload a designed PDF it is a good way to publish styled and colourful publications.
+* Because it is possible to upload a designed PDF it is a good way to publish styled and colourful publications
-* Mostly used by independent publishers and individual users.
+* Mostly used by independent publishers and individual users
-* Supports all devices.
+* Supports all devices
-* Mobile and desktop.
+* Mobile and desktop
 * Full embedding possibilities
 * Supports most file formats

 **Statistics**
 *For Issuu* (June 2014)